When you have rheumatoid arthritis, your immune system attacks your joints. This can make them swollen, stiff, and painful.

 Follow Up With Your Doctor

 Once you're on a steady dose of a biologic, you'll see your doctor every few months.
-He’ll make sure that the drug is working on your RA symptoms and that it isn't causing bothersome side effects.
+They’ll make sure that the drug is working on your RA symptoms and that it isn't causing bothersome side effects.

 Make sure to keep all your appointments.
 Let your doctor know if you have any side effects or if your RA symptoms come back.